On this page:

 If a charity email, website or phone call sounds suspicious, do not respond.

-Be wary of requests for for up-front payment by money order, bank transfer, gift cards or Bitcoin.
+Be wary of requests for up-front payment by money order, bank transfer, gift cards or Bitcoin.
 Real charities don’t solicit donations in this way.

 Contact your charity of choice directly to make a donation.
 To check a charity is legitimate, visit the Australian Charities and Not-for-Profits Commission (ACNC) .